-Lady Sybil's harem pants, Lady Mary's engagement dress, Lady Edith's wedding dress, among other exquisite gowns and tuxedos, as well as servants' uniforms and livery from "Downton Abbey" are just a few highlights.
+Lady Sybil's harem pants, Lady Mary's engagement dress, Lady Edith's wedding dress, among other exquisite gowns and tuxedos, as well as servants' livery (uniforms) from "Downton Abbey" are just a few highlights.

 The setting is a real-life American version of the fictional Downton Abbey (Highclere Castle).
 Winterthur, a 175-room mansion on a 1,000-acre estate, was established by the du Pont family, whose fortune began with their 1802 gunpowder manufacturing company, E. I. du Pont de Nemours & Co.

-The family's 1874 Tiffany silver tea service, Henry Francis du Pont's Saville Row evening jacket, and their servants' call system will be in the exhibit.
+The family's 1874 Tiffany silver tea service, Henry Francis du Pont's Saville Row evening jacket, and their servants' call system are in the exhibit.
 The du Ponts did not call their servants "servants".
 Instead, the family used the more nearly egalitarian term "staff" or "help".

 Wealthy American families like theirs married into British aristocratic families, saving many a Downton Abbey and gaining a title, as did Lady Cora.
 So many American heiresses did this in the early 20th century that they earned a nickname, "The Buccaneers", the title of Edith Wharton's last book (unfinished), and its TV mini-series.

 But back to the Downton Abbey costume exhibit and what is now Winterthur Museum, Garden & Library.
-It will host lectures, workshops, and other events, including some focusing on country estate life in Britain and the United States.
+It hosts lectures, workshops, and other events, including some focusing on country estate life in Britain and the United States.

 Winterthur (pronounced "winter-tour"), a museum since 1941, is one of the country's premier museums of American decorative arts, with almost 90,000 objects dating back to about 1640.
 The mansion itself dates back almost 200 years.